hotdaamn/asuswrt-merlin-wiki/Initialize-OPTWARE.md

 ![uninstall](http://members.home.nl/frits.pruymboom/Deinstal%20download%20master%201.png)

-Now i know you were wondering why install something if we are going to delete it anyway, Well that's the job that asus did for us so we don't have to mount optware because if you would do it with command line there is a lot that you can mount at the wrong point.
+Now i know you were wondering why install something if we are going to delete it anyway, Well that's the job that ASUS did for us so we don't have to mount optware because if you would do it with command line there is a lot that you can mount at the wrong point.
-And the leftovers from Download Master are the basic maps that you need to run optware.
+And the leftovers from Download Master are the basic aps that you need to run optware.